anima-wg/brski-cloud/anima-brski-cloud.md

 The Pledge also has the details it needs to be able to create the CSR request to send to the RA based on the details provided in the voucher.

-In step 4, the Pledge establishes a TLS channel with the Cloud Registrar/MASA, and optionally the pledge should send a request, steps 3.a and 3.b, to the Cloud Registrar/MASA to inform it that the Pledge was able to establish a secure TLS channel with the EST server.
+In steps 5.a and 5.b, the pledge may optionally notify the Cloud Registrar/MASA of the success or failure of its attempt to to establish a secure TLS channel with the EST server.

-The Pledge then follows that, in step 5, with an EST Enroll request with the CSR and obtains the requested certificate.
+The Pledge then follows that, in step 6, with an EST Enroll request with the CSR and obtains the requested certificate.
-The Pledge must verify that the issued certificate has the expected identifier obtained from the Cloud Registrar/MASA in step 3.
+The Pledge must verify that the issued certificate in step 7 has the expected identifier obtained from the Cloud Registrar/MASA in step 3.

 # YANG extension for Voucher based redirect {#redirected}